 - Interview pitfalls to avoid

 I created this resource after cleaning out an old file cabinet in my office where I came across interview questions from my first librarian job search in 2002.
-The questions I saw formed a great resource, so I have taken what was old paper copies of tips and advice and updated it with newer, online content.
+The questions I saw formed a great resource, so I have taken what were old paper copies of tips and advice and updated it with newer, online content.

-Since my first library job, I’ve served on a number of search committees, done my own hiring, and have formulated questions that I like to ask potential librarians as well.
+Since my first library job, I’ve served on a number of search committees, done my own hiring as a manager, and have formulated questions that I like to ask potential librarians as well.
 I hope you find this resource useful.
 If you come across FREE articles or sites that might make a good addition, let me know.
 Best of luck with your job search!